TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 $$

-For the existence of a solution of this equation {prf:ref}`Prop:MatrixInv:InvertibleIndepCols` tells us it is <u>necessary</u>  that $A$ has independent columns, and  we can furthermore read off that the columns of the matrix
+For the existence of a solution of this equation {prf:ref}`Prop:MatrixInv:InvertibleIndepCols` tells us it is <u>necessary</u>  that $A$ has linearly independent columns, and  we can furthermore read off that the columns of the matrix
 $X$ will be the (unique)  solutions of the linear systems

 $$